usman1515/rust-learnings/docs/notes.md

 - An array is a fixed size collection of a homogenous datatype.

 ## 62. Traits
-- A trait is a contract that requ:wqires that a type support one or more methods.
+- A trait is a contract that requires that a type support one or more methods.
 - Traits establish consistency between types.
     - Methods that represent the same behavior can have the same name across different types.
     - A type **implements** a trait.